knative/docs/docs/admin/install/eventing/install-eventing-with-yaml.md

 ## Verify the installation

 !!! success
-    Monitor the Knative components until all of the components show a `STATUS` of `Running` or `Completed`, by running the following command and inspecting the output:
+    Monitor the Knative components until all of the components show a `STATUS` of `Running` or `Completed`.
+    You can do this by running the following command and inspecting the output:

     ```bash
-    kubectl get pods --namespace knative-eventing
+    kubectl get pods -n knative-eventing
     ```

     Example output: